 Imagine a world where there aren’t any unloved dogs.
 A world where training was so available that every dog was a pleasure to be around and easily found a home because dog ownership was so easy.
 That is the world I want to see.
 That is why I started Come Sit Stay.
 We are here to make training enjoyable, affordable, and simple.

-I have more than 15 years of experience training in obedience, rescue rehabilitation, Canine Good Citizenship award, Therapy dog training, and service dog training.
-Please contact me for information on programs, specials, discounts, and with any questions.
-I’m here to help!
+Shiloh has more than 15 years of experience training in obedience, rescue rehabilitation, Canine Good Citizenship award, Therapy dog training, and service dog training.
+Please contact us for information on programs, specials, discounts, and with any questions.
+We’re here to help!

 We believe in positive reinforcement and force free training.
 Science and good sense indicate that any animal will respond better to rewards for good behavior.
 For more information, please contact us.